mvolkmann/MyUnixEnv/notes/11tyNotes.md

 ## Shortcodes

 Shortcodes define snippets of reusable content.
+This is the closest thing 11ty provides to components in web frameworks like React, Vue, Angular, and Svelte.
 For example, here is a "dog" shortcode definition that is define in `.eleventy.js`.